Mercigil/LITA_Project/README.md

      - 40079 Duplicate Rows found and Removed
      - Cleaned Dataset left with 9921 Rows including Header Rows
   6. Added a Calcuated Column (Revenue) as Quantity Sold * Unitprice
-- Copy data and opened in a New Workbook and saved it as a "csv" file
+- Copy data and opened in a New Workbook and saved it as a "csv" file so as to be imported into SQL Server Mangemnet Studio 2022(SQL) and Power BI for Data Analysis and Data visualizations
 - Open Cleaned dataset csv file using Power BI to extract add new column to dataset from OrderDate Column:
   1. Added Column Year
   2. Added Column Month Name